 Our second night we went to dinner at Aino, one of those delightful European restaurants that serve tiny bite sized courses that are excruciatingly expensive but also quite delicious.
 We tried a sampler platter of Finnish vendace fish and pork pasty, ice cellar salmon with cucumber-fennel salad, creamy chanterelle soup, overnight cooked lamb neck, toast skagen, Finnish Brie cheese.
 For the main course, reindeer fillet with dill-butter mashed potatoes and lingonberries.
 Delicious, to say the least.
 We loved Helsinki and our only regret was not having time to get out into nature, within the islands near the city or in the lakes and rural areas further north where the Finns have their summer homes.

-A quick four hours on a luxury bus found us in Vilnius, Lithuania on Sunday.
+A quick four hours on a luxury bus found us in Vilnius, Lithuania on Sunday, where we stayed at Real House Apartments, a nice place we found for 40Euro.
 Lithuania was once the largest country in Europe, stretching from the Baltic to the Black Sea.
 Later part of the Lithuanian-Polish Commonwealth, it later became part of Russia, and then was forcibly incorporated into the Soviet Union.
-Finally Lithuania gained its independence in 1990, the first of the soviet republics to do so.
+Finally Lithuania gained its independence in 1990, the first of the Soviet republics to do so.

 A few fun things about Lithuania: